 Our primary concern is the wellbeing of our students and their families.
 We work with each family to help them on their unique spiritual path to reach their Jewish education and life cycle goals.

 Yes!
 We have lots of programs for young children.
-On Sundays we offer a program called “Infants as teachers” (see above) where your baby can become a member of our faculty!
-Stick around or come just for, “Bubbes and Babies” our monthly open house for parents of all ages.
-The grownups schmooze, snack and learn with our rabbi and educator while the “Bubbes” care for your little ones.
-Everyone wins!
+On Sundays we offer a program called “Infants as Teachers” where your baby can become a member of our faculty!
+Stick around or come just for, “Bubbes and Babies” our monthly open house for parents of all ages (see our “Family Learning” page).
 We also offer monthly Shabbat get-togethers, potlucks, song sessions and other fun events for families with young children.

 At Sholom, we have a variety of learning levels, styles and needs.
 All children are welcome regardless of background and experience.